When you love someone, you want to know them deeply. You want to know their heart and admire all the good you find in them.

 A Heart of Mercy

 In her Immaculate Conception, Mary is a recipient of the complete mercy of God.
 Her creation was bathed in mercy.
 It is in her spiritual DNA.
 She is the Mother of Mercy (Jesus Christ), but also the mother of Mercy (a merciful mother).
-The perfection she has is not a trophy that she holds up over the heads of all of us who are sinners, it’s a gift she desires to share with all of us, a hope of the perfection in mercy that we can one day have in Heaven.
+The perfection she has is not a trophy that she holds up over the heads of all of us who are sinners, it’s a gift she desires to share with all of us, a hope in the perfection through mercy that we can all one day have in Heaven.
 Mary leads us to Mercy (Do whatever he tells you to, John 2:5), and leads Mercy to us (they have no wine, John 2:3).

 A Heart that Adores

 The surge of the heart that a mother experiences when she gazes on her child is one of the most profound and simple experiences of human love.
 Mary gazed on Jesus with this love as he lay in the manger, as a child, as a teenager, as a man, and as the crucified God-man.
-Mary gazed on her son in the Eucharist after the resurrection, and with delicate generosity, invites us to join her in that gaze.
+Mary gazed on her son in the Eucharist after the Resurrection, and with delicate generosity, invites us to join her in that gaze.
 She quietly welcomes us to be with her in that intimate moment of prayer every time we are before the Blessed Sacrament, her son.
 When we adore Christ like Mary does, our hearts are transformed by mercy too, making them more immaculate, more like hers.

 Her Immaculate Heart teaches us how to receive God’s love and to adore him.
 It also teaches us to see and adore Christ in people around us, his living tabernacles, pondering his goodness in our hearts.